microsoft/semantic-kernel/docs/decisions/0031-automatic-tool-calling-controls.md

 ## Considered Options

-### Option #1: Make the `ToolCallBehavior.MaximumUseAttempts` property public
+### Option #1: Expose maximum use attempts

-Expose the `ToolCallBehavior.MaximumUseAttempts` property so that the caller can modify it to fit their needs.
+Expose the `ToolCallBehavior.MaximumUseAttempts` property as public so that the caller can modify it to fit their needs.
 Currently this property is internal, and set to `1` for `ToolCallBehavior.RequireFunction` and `int.MaxValue` for all other implementations of `ToolCallBehavior`.
 Once it is exceeded, the kernel will stop using tools and request a regular chat response from the model.

 This is the simplest option that will enable the planner to accurately enforce the `MaxIterations` limit defined in its configuration.
 The planner could set this value to `1`, so that each iteration of the planner would map to two model round trips (one tool call and one subsequent chat response).